F4 (band)

-F4 (Flower Four) or JVKV was a Taiwanese boy band consisting of Jerry Yan, Vanness Wu, Ken Chu, and Vic Chou.
-The group F4 was formed in 2001 after the Taiwanese drama Meteor Garden that they starred in was widely successful.
+F4 (Flower Four), later JVKV, was a Taiwanese boy group consisting of Jerry Yan, Vanness Wu, Ken Chu, and Vic Chou.
+The group was formed in 2001 after their fictional group of the same name in the Taiwanese drama Meteor Garden (2001) had propelled them to pan-Asian popularity.
 Together they have starred in several Taiwanese drama series and released three albums, Meteor Rain (2001), Fantasy 4ever (2002), and Waiting for You (2007).

-According to Forbes, F4 has sold 3.5 million copies of their first two albums all over Asia as of July 2003.
-In 2007, due to copyright issues, the group changed its name to JVKV, using the descending age of the initials of its members.
-Other than their country of origin, Taiwan, they have also attained popularity in other parts of Asia, such as the Philippines, mainland China, Hong Kong, Singapore, Malaysia, Thailand, Indonesia, Japan, and South Korea.
+F4 embarked on several concert tours, including the Fantasy Live World Tour and the F4 Japan Tour, with the former attracting around 600,000 people.
+In 2007, due to copyright issues, the group changed its name to JVKV, using the first initials of its members' names in descending order by age.
+The group disbanded in 2009.

 History

 2001: Formation and Meteor Garden

 The group formed as a result of the success of a Taiwanese drama series, Meteor Garden.
 The series is an adaptation of the Japanese shōjo manga series Hana Yori Dango.
 Yan plays the lead role of Dao Ming Si, an extremely arrogant and rich university student who meets his match in the poor but proud girl, Shan Cai.
 Chou, Wu and Chu play as his friends Hua Ze Lei, Mei Zuo, and Xi Men, respectively.
 In the series, the four guys identify themselves as a group called "Flower Four", or often shortened as F4.

 Meteor Garden was released in Taiwan in 2001 and turned the leads into stars virtually overnight.
-In 2002 Meteor Garden was released in Hong Kong, Singapore, Malaysia, Thailand, Indonesia, Japan, Korea and the Philippines in 2003.
-The series was aired on Xing Kong channel, and was later remade in China.
+In 2002 Meteor Garden was released in Hong Kong, Singapore, Malaysia, Thailand, Indonesia, Japan and Korea and in 2003 the Philippines.
+The series was aired on Xing Kong channel in 2008 and was later remade in China.
 A sequel, Meteor Garden II, was shot in Spain later and released in 2002.

-2001–04: Musical venture, Meteor Rain, and Fantasy 4ever
+2001–2004: Musical venture, Meteor Rain, and Fantasy 4ever

 In 2001, F4 became a boy band and signed a record deal with Sony Music Taiwan.
 In the same year they released their debut album, Meteor Rain, and in the following year they released Fantasy 4ever.
 The album includes the Mandarin version of "Can't Help Falling in Love" that they recorded for the Asian version of Walt Disney's Lilo & Stitch soundtrack, a Mandarin version of "Yo Te Amo" by Chayanne, and a Pepsi advertisement theme song "Ask For More".

+From 2002 to 2003, F4 held the Fantasy Live World Tour spanning 19 shows across 12 cities, which attracted a total audience of 570,000 to 600,000 people.
 In 2003, they embarked on an Asian tour to support Fantasy 4ever, and went on an unannounced hiatus in 2004 afterwards as the members began to focus on their solo careers.